Chiral Pseudo Spin Liquids in Moire Heterostructures

 with anti-ferromagnetic Heisenberg interactions $J_H$ and a chiral spin coupling $J_\chi$.
 The couplings are related to the Hofstadter-Hubbard model parameters as follows

 where $\Phi$ is the magnetic flux per triangle, which is given by $\phi_{ij} + \phi_{jk} + \phi_{ki}$ if $i,j,k$ label sites on a single triangle.

-Although the triangular lattice is frustrated, the ground state of the pure Heisenberg model, obtained for $U=\infty$, is a co-planar 120 degree (pseudo-) magnet~\cite{Miyashita84,HuseElser}.
+Although the triangular lattice is frustrated, the ground state of the pure Heisenberg model, obtained for $U=\infty$, is a co-planar 120 degree (pseudo-)magnet~\cite{Miyashita84,HuseElser}.
 However, when interactions are lowered or the magnetic flux is increased, the ground state of the fermion system is still a subject of debate.
 We will show that $J_\chi$ can melt the 120 degree order and give way to an exceptionally stable CSL.
 The hallmark of this exotic phase is a fractionalization of the spins into spinons $f_\alpha$, which is captured by a parton ansatz $\vec{S} =\frac{1}{2} \sum_{\alpha,\beta=0}^1 f_\alpha^\dagger \vec{\sigma}_{\alpha\beta} f_\beta$.
 Expressing Eq.~\ref{Eq:hamilt_spins} in terms of the spinons leads to a Hamiltonian, identical to Eq.~\ref{Eq:hamilt_fermionrep} with electrons replaced by the spinons.
 The price to pay in this representation is a single occupancy constraint $\sum_\alpha f_{i,\alpha}^\dagger f_{i,\alpha} = 1$ which must be imposed on each site $i$.
 This is similar to the Schrieffer-Wolff construction in Eq.~\ref{Eq:hamilt_fermionrep}, where we projected out double occupancies to describe the Mott insulator.
-Spinons evolving with Eq.~\ref{Eq:hamilt_fermionrep} can only hop in a correlated fashion, and remain confined for conventional magnetic phases such as the 120 degree order.
-The spin liquid phase differs from conventional magnets by the absence of long-range order and self-consistently generated hopping terms $\langle f^\dagger_{i,\alpha} f_{j,\alpha} \rangle \neq 0$, necessary for fractionalization.
-The generation of such currents is an indication for the formation of singlets and a mean-field decoupling around such configurations leads to simple trial Hamiltonians:
+Spinons evolving with Eq.~\ref{Eq:hamilt_fermionrep} may move freely in a correlated fashion if self-consistently generated hopping terms acquire non zero expectation values $\sum_\beta \langle f_{i,\beta} f^\dagger_{j,\beta}\rangle \neq 0$, but remain confined for conventional magnetic phases such as the 120 degree order.
+A mean-field decoupling around such configurations leads to simple trial Hamiltonians for the spin liquid: